-The first layer is called "input gate", and is represented by a horizontal line that runs through the entire cell.
+The first layer is called "input gate" and is represented by a horizontal line that runs through the entire cell.
 It allows data to easily browse the entire network.
 This structure represents the state of the cell over time.
-On this line there are other structures which will be used to modify the data which go through the cell.
+On this line, there are other structures, which will be used to modify the data that go through the cell.

 The next step in our network is the forget gate structure.
-It consists of a neural network with an activation function of the sigmoid type and makes it possible to decide which part will be kept in the cell:
+It consists of a neural network with an activation function of the sigmoid type and makes it possible to decide which part will be kept in the cell, where W_f and b_f are the weights and bias of the network for the update gate layer, u_t is the input data at time t, and h{t-1} is the hidden state output by the previous cell.